19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds.md

 Feel free to choose one, roll on a table, or make a custom background with your GM’s blessing.
 ## Example Table
 The background table from Shadowdark quick start has some good ideas, below for reference.
-(I changed a few of the names to those that make more sense to me).
+(I changed it slightly to fit my preferences).

 | d20 | Details                                                              |
 | --- | -------------------------------------------------------------------- |